 We believe that a strong background in all academic disciplines provides the best education possible for the high school student.
-Such a liberal arts program will keep many options open and provide for a complete general education regardless of career choices.
+Such an education program will keep many options open and provide for a complete general education regardless of career choices.